GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 <ComponentsNote />

 Keep in mind this component is only responsible for composing the `ChatChannelHeaderView`, `ChatMessageListVC` and `ChatMessageComposerVC` components together.
-In case you want to customize the rendering of the messages, you should read the [Message List](../message-list) documentation and the [Message](../message) documentation.
+In case you want to customize the rendering of the messages, you should read the [Message](../message) documentation.

 ### Channel Avatar Size
 It is really easy to change the channel avatar size displayed by default in the `navigationItem.rightBarButtonItem`.
 The only thing that is needed is to override the `channelAvatarSize` property, like this: